kaz-utashiro/greple-frame/README.md

 # SYNOPSIS

-greple -Mframe
+greple -Mframe --frame ...

 # DESCRIPTION

-Greple -Mframe module set appropriate paramater to put surrounding frames for each blocks.
+Greple -Mframe module provide a capability to put surrounding frames for each blocks.

 `top`, `middle` and `bottom` frames are printed for blocks.

-If a block is a single line, and you want to collect consecutive lines into a single block, use **--join-blocks** option.
+By default **--join-blocks** option is enabled to collect consecutive lines into a single block.
+If you don't like this, override it by **--no-join-blocks** option.

+# OPTIONS

+- **--frame**

+    Set frame options.

+    Put next line in your `~/.greplerc` to autoload **App::Greple::frame** module.

+        autoload -Mframe --frame

+    Then you can use **--frame** option whenever you want.

 <div>
     <p><img width="75%" src="https://github.com/kaz-utashiro/greple-frame/blob/main/images/terminal-small.png">